gchq/sleeper/docs/05-ingest.md

 To access the Spark UI, you'll need to install `kubectl`, a command line utility for Kubernetes.
 Once you've done that, run this command in a terminal: `aws eks update-kubeconfig --name <cluster name>`

-This should give you access to your cluster with `kubectl`.
-From there you'll be able to inspect logs, list pods and connect remotely to the Spark UI.
+You should now be able to inspect logs, list pods and connect remotely to the Spark UI.
 The driver pods all use the job ID as the name.
 If you don't set this manually, it will be a random UUID.

 ```bash
 instance_id=abc1234